 Action PR-4.2.1: Establish Sunshine Gardens Shared use agreement

-Establish a partnership with the South San Francisco Unified School District to provide access to Sunshine Gardens Elementary School open space areas.
+Establish a partnership with the South San Francisco Unified School District to provide access to Sunshine Gardens Elementary School open space areas and playground.

 Action PR-4.2.2: Provide recreational programing in joint use facilities.